'Stand Your Ground' manslaughter trial begins today in killing over handicap parking spot

-(CNN) -- The Florida man who fatally shot an unarmed black man last summer outside a grocery store, sparking a nationwide debate on the state's "stand your ground" law, is set to go on trial Monday for manslaughter.
+(CNN) -- The Florida man who fatally shot an unarmed black man last summer outside a grocery store, sparking a nationwide debate on the state's "stand your ground" law, is set to stand trial on Monday for manslaughter.

 The case dates to last July when Michael Drejka, then 47, got into an argument with Britany Jacobs, then 24, who was parked in a handicapped-accessible spot outside a grocery store, the Pinellas County Sheriff's Office said.

-While sitting on the ground, Drejka pulled out his gun and shot McGlockton, who had started to move away, surveillance video shows.
+While sitting on the ground, Drejka pulled out his gun and shot McGlockton, who had started to turn away, surveillance video shows.
 The entire incident lasted just a few seconds.

 After the shooting, Drejka was cooperative with police and had a valid Florida concealed weapons license, police said.
 And although he started the argument and escalated the encounter with a gun, he was not initially arrested in the killing because the Pinellas County Sheriff said the state's "stand your ground" law appeared to give him immunity.